zeroincombenze/tools/arcangelo/egg-info/usage_gen_readme.rst

 +------------------------+------------+----------+----------+

 .. important::
     Tables are automatically created from .csv files.
-See below "gen_reame symbols"
+See below "gen_readme symbols"

 RST sections
 ~~~~~~~~~~~~